 In the season of 2012/13, "little brother" Taylor managed to outclass Bryan for the first time in the World Cup.
 By delevoping into one of the fastest cross-country skiers in the field, it is definitely a "taylor-made" strategy for Fletcher to land an acceptable jump and then catch up from behind.
-By setting fastest cross-country time several times this winter, many an athlete felt the hot breath of the American at his back while Fletcher worked his way to the front.
-In Seefeld, he also claimed the first podium rank of his career when coming in second and finished as good 16th and best American athlete in the overall World Cup.
+By setting the fastest cross-country times regularly, many an athlete have felt the hot breath of the American on their backs while Fletcher worked his way to the front.
+In Seefeld, he also claimed the first podium rank of his career when coming in third.
+He repeated this feat in Sapporo, Japan in 2015.

 "But I cannot turn my back for long", Taylor sums up, "Because Bryan likes standing on the podium as much as I do.
 We are a team and will remain that way for the rest of our lives.
-I have his back and he has mine.
-I am grateful to have my brother, and look forward to competing in the 2014 Olympics in Sochi Russia..."
-Nothing to add to that!
+I have his back and he has mine."

 |1715317.12.2016||Gundersen NH HS98/10.0 Km||Ramsau||AUT||World Cup||27|

 |1713903.12.2016||Gundersen NH HS100/10.0 K||Lillehammer||NOR||World Cup||26|